ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-30-grad-school-apps.md

 Now that I'm past the hump of PhD applications, I'd like to give back: if you're interested in doing research on Tagalog and Filipino NLP with the intention to publish, feel free to reach out, and I'm happy to mentor you!

 If you've reached this part, dear reader, thank you for reading.
-Here's me in my matriculation gown!
+Here I am in my matriculation gown!

 ![](/assets/png/grad-school/matriculation.jpg){:width="400px"}
 {: style="text-align: center;"}